shapeoko/Docs/content/firstjob.md

 There is one persistent issue with MakerCAM --- under certain circumstances, it emits lines which are too-long for Grbl to handle (Grbl truncates lines after 50--70 characters).
 Some Communications/Control programs will trim such lines when sending them (this may be an option which will need to be enabled).

-Now that your machine and a simple workflow has been tested out, you are ready to continue:
+Now that your machine and a simple workflow have been tested out, you are ready to continue:

  - [Fine tune your machine](http://www.shapeoko.com/wiki/index.php/Tuning) for optimal seek rates by adjusting the voltage and your default seek values
  - Experiment with different methods for [workholding](http://www.shapeoko.com/wiki/index.php/Workholding)